 - Launch the Memory Cleaner app.

 - The app displays how much RAM is taken up by your apps in the Memory Usage section.
-And you can also set up the automatic clearing of inactive memory in Preferences to prevent your Mac from getting slow.
+And you can also set up the automatic clearing of inactive memory to prevent your Mac from getting slow.

 As you can see, the whole process is pretty straightforward and with just one simple click, you can save at least a few GB of RAM memory.

 Dark Mode is one of the many great macOS Mojave features that is endorsed by millions of Mac users for its sleek design.
 The fact that it can make using your Mac a bit easier on your eyes makes it even more attractive.
 Whether you consistently use the Dark Mode feature or not is entirely up to you.